Toolbox for WordPerfect

 • Example: Modifying the current document or a custom template

-These are common terms, but ot helps to use the right one when you discuss issues with other users.
+These are common terms, but it helps to use the right one when you discuss issues with other WordPerfect users.

 Headings, on the other hand, are words or short phrases in the document's body text area